saalfeldlab/stitching-spark/README.md

 ```
 This generates an export of the stitched volume as specified in the json file.
 The export uses '''max-border distance''' as fusion mode, no blending.
 It currently exports into the ad-hoc BDV cell file format into the directory of the json input file, e.g. `/home/igor/3d-fullsize-ch1/stitching/ch0-xy/10z/channel0` and generates a json file for the BDV cell file viewer.

+As with stitching, if the directory of the input json file contains two files `v.tif` and `z.tif`, then they are used as flatfield correction coefficients that are applied to each input tile.
+TODO specify this nicely in the configuration, e.g. we have independent and actually pretty different correction fields fopr each channel.

 # flat-field correction
 Run `org.janelia.stitching.IlluminationCorrection` with arguments explained [inline](https://github.com/igorpisarev/stitching-spark/blob/master/src/main/java/org/janelia/stitching/IlluminationCorrectionArguments.java#L18-L36)